 Step 6: Timeout

-The firewalld has another interesting feature named Timeout.
+Firewalld has another interesting feature called Timeout.
 This function will help many system administrators to add a quick rule in their run time setup.
 For example, if a user wants to download a file from the server via FTP service.
-This is just a one time action, so the permanent rule is not required.
-Downloading a file may take hardly 2-5 minutes (it may vary depends on the file size).
-In our case, we can permit the FTP service for 5 minutes and it automatically disconnects after the given time.
+Since this is just a one time action, permanent rules are not required.
+Downloading a file may take hardly 2-5 minutes (it may vary depending on the file size).
+In our case, we can allow the FTP service for 5 minutes and it automatically disconnects after the given time.

 Note: